-The American Health Council is proud to elect Vandy Black, MD, MSc, Director of the Pediatric Sickle Cell Disease Program at the University of Florida Health, to their Physician Board.
+The American Health Council is proud to elect Vandy Black, MD, MSc, Director of the Pediatric Sickle Cell Disease Program at the University of Florida Health, as “Best in Medicine.”
 He has spent the last fourteen years within his profession and the last two doing extensive research in Pediatric Hematology and Oncology.
-Dr. Black acquired an expertise in Sickle Cell Disease in Pediatrics and in Clinical Care with a focus on pain management and the transitional period from adolescence to adult care.
+Dr. Vandy Black acquired an expertise in Sickle Cell Disease in Pediatrics and in Clinical Care with a focus on pain management and the transitional period from adolescence to adult care.

 Dr. Black attended the University of Alabama, School of Medicine and graduated in 2003 with his Medical Degree.
 He went on to complete his residency and his fellowship at that same institution.
 His decision to register at John Hopkins led to the completion of his Master of Science Degree in 2014 and there he continued his fellowship in Pediatric Hematology and Oncology Clinical Investigations.
 During his fellowship, Dr. Black focused his time on a clinical research project related to better understanding pediatrics in chronic pain.
 He was fortunate enough to align himself with highly successful individuals and he credits his success to their time spent together.
 The pediatricians he worked with inspired his clinical work in pediatric hematology and oncology.